cantbeblank96/kevin_toolbox/README.md

   - computer_science.algorithm.pareto_front
     - add get_pareto_points_idx() to pareto_front
 - v 1.0.2 （2023-04-10）
   - patches.for_os
     - add remove() to for_os
   - env_info
     - fix check_validity_and_uninstall.py and check_version_and_update.py
       - modify the type of para "verbose"
+- v 1.0.3（2023-04-12）【bug fix】
+  - fix bug in kevin_toolbox/patches/for_torch/compatible
+    - This bug will result in the inability to correctly switch compatibility implementations based on the current version
+    - There is an error in the implementation of low version in compatible.where